ByutMean/Amazon-Review-Analysis/README.md

 Score = Positive / (Positive + Negative + neutrality)
 $$ -->

-Sentence sentiment are classified through ```Vader```, and scores are calculated for each attribute through the following fomula.
+Sentence sentiment are classified through ```VADER```, and scores are calculated for each attribute through the following fomula.

 ![score](/image/score.PNG)